 Consequences of deflation

-- Tax revenue for the government will fall as economic activity and incomes falls.
-They might be forced to borrow money to finance public expenditure
+- Tax revenue of the government will fall as economic activity and incomes falls.
+They might be forced to borrow money to finance public expenditure.

 Policies to control deflation

-- Expansionary monetary policy to revive demand: cutting interest rates will encourage more spending and investments in the economy which will stimulate prices to rise.
-However, if interest rate is already at a very low point, where decreasing it any further won’t increase spending because people still prefer to save some money and pay off debts and banks are not willing to lend at a very low interest rate.
-(This situation is called a liquidity trap), then cutting interest rates will have no effect on spending.
+- Expansionary monetary policy to revive demand: cutting interest rates will encourage more spending and investment in the economy which will stimulate prices to rise.
+However, if interest rate is already at a very low point where decreasing it any further won’t increase spending, because people still prefer to save some money and pay off debts, and banks are not willing to lend at a very low interest rate, (this situation is called a liquidity trap), then cutting interest rates will have no effect on spending.

-- Devaluation: devaluing the currency through selling domestic currency and/or increasing the money supply will cause export prices to fall, encouraging production of export products, resulting in higher demand; and also increase prices of imported products which will raise costs and prices for products in the economy.
+- Devaluation: devaluing the currency through selling domestic currency and/or increasing the money supply will cause export prices to fall, encouraging production of exports, resulting in higher demand; and also increase prices of imported products which will raise costs and prices for products in the economy.

-- Change inflation expectations: when a deflation is expected, businesses won’t increase wages and consumer won’t pay higher prices (because they expect prices to fall in the future).
-This will cause the deflation the expected.
+- Change inflation expectations: when a deflation is expected, businesses won’t increase wages and consumers won’t pay higher prices (because they expect prices to fall in the future).
+This will cause the deflation they expected.
 But if the monetary authorities indicate that they expect higher inflation, firms will pay their workers more and consumer will spend more now, avoiding a deflation.

 Notes submitted by Lintha

 Click here to go to the previous topic